 It depends.
 The IPF clearly states that any alteration that violates the approved widths, lengths, or thickness will make the suit illegal for competition.

 Below are some guidelines to follow if you want to alter your powerlifting singlet:

 You can sew over the powerlifting singlet’s original seams to make it tighter.

 However, the resultant pleats must be positioned inside the singlet.
 Also, you can’t sew these pleats back into the original fabric; they’ll have to hang loose inside.

 If you’re tightening the shoulder straps, you can leave the pleats hanging outside if they measure less than 3 cm.
 Otherwise, you must place them inside, and you can’t sew them back to the straps.

 By default, for IPF competitions, your powerlifting singlet is allowed to have three logos:

 - The lifter’s name

 The IPF will then consider your request.
-They may decline the logo if, and I quote, “it compromises any commercial interest of the IPF or fails to meet standards of good taste.”
+It may decline the logo if, and I quote, “it compromises any commercial interest of the IPF or fails to meet standards of good taste.”

-If the IPF does approve your logo, they’ll send you an official letter stating the date of approval.
+If the IPF approves your logo, it’ll send you an official letter stating the approval date.